Public vs. Private IP Addresses: What’s the Difference?

 192.168.0.0/16 192.168.0.0 – 192.168.255.255 255.255.0.0 ~65,000 Home networks, small offices

-If you need to plan subnets within these ranges, our Subnet Calculator can help you divide them into appropriately sized blocks.
-And while private addressing is an IPv4 concept rooted in address scarcity, the picture changes significantly with IPv6, which provides enough addresses to give every device a globally unique one.
+To plan subnets within these ranges, use our Subnet Calculator.
+It divides them into appropriately sized blocks.
+To expand a block into its address range, try the CIDR to IP Range tool.
+Private addressing is an IPv4 concept rooted in address scarcity.
+The picture changes with IPv6, which provides enough addresses to give every device a globally unique one.

 How NAT Connects Public and Private Addresses

 Network Address Translation (NAT) is the mechanism that bridges the gap between private and public IP addresses.
-Defined in RFC 3022, NAT allows devices with private addresses to communicate with the public internet by translating their private source addresses to a public address at the network boundary — typically your router.
+Defined in RFC 3022, NAT allows devices with private addresses to communicate with the public internet.
+The router translates private source addresses to a public address at the network boundary.

 Here is how a basic NAT flow works: